 - Behind-the-scenes glimpses of your process

-But here’s the needed bit most businesses miss: optimise your images for directory display.
-That stunning 4K photo from your professional photoshoot?
-It’s probably loading slower than a dial-up connection from 1999.
-Directory users are impatient – if your images don’t load within two seconds, they’re moving on to your competitor.
+Here’s the part most businesses miss: optimise your images for directory display.
+That stunning 4K photo from your professional photoshoot is probably loading slower than a dial-up connection from 1999.
+Directory users are impatient.
+If your images don’t load within two seconds, they’re moving on to your competitor.

 Quick Tip: Aim for image file sizes under 200KB without sacrificing quality.
-Use tools like TinyPNG or Squoosh to compress images while maintaining visual appeal.
+Use tools like TinyPNG or Squoosh to compress images while keeping them looking good.
 Name your files descriptively (not IMG_1234.jpg) as some directories use file names for SEO.

-Logo placement deserves special attention.
-Your logo isn’t just branding – it’s a trust signal.
-A professional, properly sized logo subconsciously communicates that you’re an established, credible business.
-Ensure your logo displays clearly at various sizes, from thumbnail views to full profile displays.
+Logo placement deserves attention.
+Your logo isn’t only branding, it’s a trust signal.
+A professional, properly sized logo quietly tells people you’re an established, credible business.
+Make sure your logo displays clearly at various sizes, from thumbnail views to full profile displays.

 Video content, where supported, can be your secret weapon.
-A 30-second video introducing your business or showcasing your work can increase engagement rates by up to 300%.
-But please, for the love of all that’s holy, skip the corporate muzak and robotic voiceovers.
+A 30-second video introducing your business or showing your work can increase engagement rates by up to 300%.
+But please, skip the corporate muzak and robotic voiceovers.
 Authenticity wins every time.

-Consider the visual hierarchy of your profile.
+Think about the visual order of your profile.
 Which images appear first?
 How do they flow together?
-Random arrangement screams amateur hour.
-Thoughtful curation tells a story and guides viewers through your offerings naturally.
-Lead with your strongest visual asset – typically your best work example or most appealing storefront shot.
+Random arrangement looks amateur.
+Thoughtful curation tells a story and guides viewers through your offerings.
+Lead with your strongest visual asset, usually your best work example or most appealing storefront shot.

 Success Story: A Birmingham bakery struggling with directory engagement replaced their generic storefront photo with a time-lapse video of their head baker creating their signature sourdough.
 Result?
 A 420% increase in profile views and a 180% boost in direct enquiries within six weeks.
 Sometimes, showing your process is more powerful than showing your product.

-Don’t forget about seasonal updates.
-That photo of your summer menu in December?
-It makes you look neglected.
+Don’t forget seasonal updates.
+That photo of your summer menu in December makes you look neglected.
 Regular visual updates signal that your business is active and current.
 Set quarterly reminders to refresh at least one visual element of your profile.

-Keywords in directory profiles aren’t just about SEO – they’re about speaking your customer’s language.
-The disconnect between how businesses describe themselves and how customers search for services is staggering.
+Keywords in directory profiles aren’t only about SEO.
+They’re about speaking your customer’s language.
+The gap between how businesses describe themselves and how customers search for services is huge.
 You might call yourself a “solutions architect,” but your customers are searching for “IT consultants.”

-Effective keyword integration starts with research, not guesswork.
+Good keyword integration starts with research, not guesswork.
 What terms do your ideal customers actually use?
-Tools like Google’s Keyword Planner, Answer The Public, or even autocomplete suggestions can reveal golden nuggets of search intent.
-But here’s where it gets interesting – directory searches often differ from general web searches.
+Tools like Google’s Keyword Planner, Answer The Public, or even autocomplete suggestions can reveal real search intent.
+And directory searches often differ from general web searches.

 Natural integration is key.
-Keyword stuffing isn’t just ineffective – it’s repulsive to readers and can get your profile penalised.
+Keyword stuffing isn’t just ineffective.
+It repels readers and can get your profile penalised.
 Instead, weave keywords naturally throughout your profile:

 - In your headline (primary keyword + location)